Acrylic Pour Painting - 15 Tips and Tricks

 Acrylic Pouring is an enthralling fluid painting technique.
-Everyone makes mistakes, and it is nice to learn from other's experiences.
-This article covers some common mistakes which you should avoid to create stunning artwork.
+Everyone makes mistakes, and it is nice to learn from others' experiences.
+This article covers some common mistakes which you can avoid when you do acrylic painting.

 1. Choose the right consistency